by Bruce Dunlavy

 There is something about public service that makes a lot of Americans angry.
 The idea seems to be that since “I pay their salaries,” public servants must not only be fully and immediately responsive to me and my wishes, but also must do it for next to nothing.
 As if, somehow, being paid low wages will make one a better employee.

 An oft-repeated maxim in American life is, “You get what you pay for.”
-Yet we expect the President of the United States to run the biggest operation in the world for compensation that is perhaps one-tenth of what the CEO of a not-too-large corporation gets.
+Yet we expect the President of the United States to run the biggest operation in the world for compensation that is perhaps one-tenth of what the CEO of a not-very-large corporation gets.

 We expect members of the House and Senate, who create the laws we all must live under, to do it for $174,000 a year (a bit more for leadership positions).
 No self-respecting member of the corporate executive class would work for that.
 I wonder if better pay and benefits would attract better people to elected office.
 Somehow I think that plan will be left untried.